-The Board does not endorse arbitrary term limits for director service, nor does it believe in automatic re-nomination until directors reach the mandatory retirement age.
-The Board and each Committee of the Board conduct an annual self-evaluation of their performance, which is an important determinant for Board refreshment.
-Beginning in fiscal 2023, the Board has determined to further enhance its annual self-evaluation process by incorporating an individual Board member peer review component.
+The Board does not endorse arbitrary term limits for director service, nor does it believe in automatic re-nomination until directors reach a mandatory retirement age.
+The Board and each committee of the Board conduct an annual self-evaluation of their performance, which is an important determinant for Board refreshment.
+Director feedback solicited from the formal self-evaluation process is discussed during Board and committee meetings and, where appropriate, addressed with management.
+The Board's annual self-evaluation process also includes an individual Board member peer review component.
+The director peer review process was facilitated by our Board Chair in fiscal 2024 with feedback provided to each individual director.